Agoric/documentation/main/zoe/api/zoe-helpers.md

 the payments must not and cannot violate offer safety for the seat.
 The `amounts` and `payments` records must have corresponding keywords.

-If the seat has exited, aborts with the message `The recipientSeat cannot have exited.`
+If the seat has exited, aborts with the message `The seat cannot have exited.`

 Unlike `depositToSeat()`, there is no message on a successful completion.
 ```js